Indigenous Nations Park, Campo Grande, Brazil

 Parque das Nações Indígenas

-The Indigenous Nations Park is located in the urban area of Prosa, in Campo Grande/MS, Brazil.
-It was created with the expropriation by the State Government of several farms and lands located on the banks of the Prosa and Reveilleau streams, located in the urban perimeter comprised of the Afonso Pena and Mato Grosso avenues, and the Sóter stream.
+The Indigenous Nations Park is situated in the urban area of Prosa, in Campo Grande, Mato do Grosso do Sul state, Brazil.
+It was created through the expropriation by the State Government of several farms and lands located on the banks of the Prosa and Reveilleau streams, within the urban perimeter comprising the Afonso Pena and Mato Grosso avenues, and the Sóter stream.

 The park occupies an area of approximately 119 hectares and preserves an ecologically important area protected by the federal government.
-Its entire area is covered in grass and contains many native trees, such as ipês and some fruit trees.
-The Prosa stream, whose source is in the Parque dos Poderes nature preserve, runs through the entire length of the park, forming a large lake with a pier and bridges for crossing it.
+Its entire area is covered in grass and contains many native trees, such as ipês (Tabebuia spp.), palms, and fruit trees.
+The Prosa stream runs through the entire length of the park, forming a large lake with a pier and bridges for crossing it.

 Pier in the lake

-This is a great place for family outings, picnics, relaxing and playing (there are playgrounds near both entrances).
-For those who like sports, this is the ideal place to go for walks, ride a bike (there is a bike path), and play volleyball, soccer, and basketball.
-The courts are located near the entrance on Antônio Maria Coelho street.
+This is a great place for family outings, picnics, and games (there are playgrounds near both entrances).
+You can also ride a bike (there is a bike path), and play volleyball, soccer, and basketball.
+The courts are located near the entrance on Antônio Maria Coelho Street.

 Jogging in the park